McConnaughy on Tax: Not the Actor…But Just as Good (part 1 of 2)

-William: Yes, if you want to stay on top of it and if you have any reason to believe that it’s not happening like it should that would be the best way to verify it without having to take anybody else’s word for it.
+William: Yes, if you want to stay on top of it and if you have any reason to believe that it’s not happening as it should, that would be the best way to verify it without having to take anybody else’s word for it.

-Kelly: Yeah, at least have a bookkeeper or controller or somebody just once a quarter, or once every six months or at least once a year go in and do that.
+Kelly: Yeah, at least have a bookkeeper or controller or somebody just once a quarter, or once every six months or at least once a year goes in and does that.
 So, that’s what drives your business model.

 Kelly: Well, that covers what I had.
 Anything else you wanted to add to this?